Unsupervised Learning of Unbiased Visual Representations

 \subsection{Prior-guided approaches}

 In many real-world cases, explicit bias labels are not available.
 However, it might still be possible to make some assumptions or have some prior knowledge about the nature of the bias.

-Bahng~\emph{et~al.}~\cite{bahng2019rebias} propose ReBias, an ensembling-based technique.
-Similarly to the work presented earlier, they build a bias-capturing model (an ensemble in this case).
-The prior knowledge about the bias is used in designing the bias-capturing architecture (e.g. by using a smaller receptive fields for texture and color biases).
-The optimization process, consists in solving a min-max problem with the aim of promoting independence between the biased representations and the unbiased ones.
-A similar assumption for building the bias-capturing model is made by Cadene~\emph{et~al.} with RUBi~\cite{cadene2019rubi}.
-In this work, logits re-weighting is used to promote independence of the predictions on the bias features.
-Borrowing from domain generalization techniques, another kind of approach aiming at learning robust representation is proposed by Wang~\emph{et~al.} with HEX~\cite{wang2018learning}.
-They propose a differentiable neural-network-based gray-level co-occurrence matrix~\cite{haralick1973textural, lam1996glcm}, to extract biased textural information, which are then employed for learning invariant representations.
-A different context is presented by Hendricks~\emph{et~al.}~\cite{hendricks2018women}.
-They propose an Equalizer model and a loss formulation which explicitly takes into account gender bias in image captioning models.
+Borrowing from domain generalization techniques, another kind of approach aimed at learning robust representation is proposed by \cite{wang2018learning} with HEX.
+They propose a differentiable neural-network-based gray-level co-occurrence matrix, inspired by~\cite{haralick1973textural} and \cite{lam1996glcm}, to extract biased textural information, which is then employed for learning invariant representations.
+A different context is presented by \cite{hendricks2018women}.
+They propose an equalizer model and a loss formulation that explicitly takes into account gender bias in image captioning models.
 In this work, the prior is given by annotation masks indicating which features in an image are appropriate for determining gender.
-Related to this approach, another possibility is to constrain the model prediction to match some prior annotation of the input, as done in the work of Ross~\emph{et~al.}~\cite{Ross2017RightFT}, where gradients re-weighting is used to encourage the model to focus on the right input regions.
-Similarly, Selvajaru~\emph{et~al.}~\cite{Selvaraju_2019_ICCV} propose HINT, which optimizes the alignment between account manual visual annotation and gradient-based importance masks, such as Grad-CAM~\cite{selvaraju2017grad}.
+Related to this approach, another possibility is to constrain the model prediction to match some prior annotation of the input, as done in~\cite{Ross2017RightFT}, where gradients re-weighting is used to encourage the model to focus on the right input regions.
+Similarly, \cite{Selvaraju_2019_ICCV} propose HINT, which optimizes the alignment between account manual visual annotation and gradient-based importance masks, such as Grad-CAM, proposed by~\cite{selvaraju2017grad}.